Caryatids of Eleusis

 In antiquity, two large Caryatids from the Lesser Propylaea adorned the sanctuary of the Greek goddess of agriculture Demeter at her cult-center of Eleusis in southern Greece as architectural support taking the place of columns.
 Following the Christianization of the Roman Empire, one of the Caryatids was dubbed Saint Demetra by the locals and venerated as patron saint of agriculture and crops throughout the following centuries.
-Saint Demetra was removed from Eleusis in 1801 by Englishman Edward Daniel Clarke, who later donated it to the University of Cambridge; it remains on display in the Fitzwilliam Museum.
+Saint Demetra was removed from Eleusis in 1801 by Englishman Edward Daniel Clarke, who later donated it to the University of Cambridge; it is on display in the Fitzwilliam Museum in Cambridge.

-The second Caryatid B, preserved in a better condition than Saint Demetra though with significant restorations, was unearthed in Eleusis some ninety years after the other one was taken, and it is now exhibited in the archaeological museum of the town.
+The second Caryatid B, preserved in a better condition than Saint Demetra though with significant restorations, was unearthed in Eleusis some ninety years after the other one was taken, and it is now exhibited in the Archaeological Museum of Eleusis.

-Greece is seeking the repatriation of the other Caryatid.

 Dating and Christian veneration

 It has been suggested that the pair were idealised portraits of the daughters of Appius Claudius Pulcher, the Roman consul who dedicated the gateway that they supported, between 54 and 48 BC.

 Although Emperor Theodosius I issued the Edict of Thessalonica, banning paganism throughout the Roman Empire, people in Greece continued to worship Demeter, through a new Cult to "Saint Demetra", as patron saint of agriculture.
 The people of Eleusis venerated the caryatid as an icon of Saint Demetra, and would cover it with flowers and garlands, as they believed that the goddess was able to bring fertility to their fields and bless their crops.

 The stories surrounding Saint Demetra had many similarities with the myth of Demeter's daughter Persephone's abduction by the underworld king Hades, only in the Christian context the girl had been abducted by a Turk instead.
 The worship of the marble sculpture as the uncanonised Saint Demetra (Αγία Δήμητρα) was against the traditions of the iconoclastic Church.
-Nevertheless, those traditions continued during the period of the Eastern Roman Empire, and even after its fall well into the Ottoman era.
+Nevertheless, those traditions continued during the period of the Eastern Roman Empire, and, after its fall, well into the Ottoman era.

-The statue was noted in 1676 by the traveller George Wheler, and several ambassadors who had submitted applications to the Ottomans for its removal with any success.
+The statue was noted in 1676 by the traveller George Wheler, and several ambassadors who had submitted applications to the Ottomans for its removal without success.
 Around 1765–1766, the antiquary Richard Chandler, along with the architect Nicholas Revett and the painter William Pars, visited Eleusis and mentioned the statue as well as the local folklore about it.